Skip to main content (Press Enter).

 Leash.
 You should exercise your pet before arriving at the terminal.
 Carry a leash with you so you can walk your pet before you check-in and after arrival at your destination.

 Tranquilizers.
 The American Veterinary Medical Association does not advise sedation since effects of tranquilizers on animals at high altitudes are unpredictable.
 If you plan to sedate your pet, you must have written consent from the pet’s veterinarian.

 Pet Health.
 Have your pet evaluated by your personal veterinarian to be sure he/she is fit for air travel.
-Ensure your kennel has adequate ventilation and your pet is free of respiratory problems.
-Some species (e.g. pug or snub nosed dogs and cats) have difficulty breathing even under normal conditions.
-Female pets that are in heat (estrus) will not be shipped due to possible distress to other pets and/or may result in injury.
+Some species have difficulty breathing even under normal conditions.
+Female pets that are in heat will not be shipped due to possible distress to other pets and/or may result in injury.
 We cannot accept females with suckling young or un-weaned animals.
 Weaned puppies younger than 8 weeks old will not be accepted for air shipment due to the possibility of dehydration.
 You should also feed your pet a very light meal and provide water before turning him/her in for shipment/travel.